 If you are new to affiliate marketing or are curious about it, you might have seen the term affiliate link almost in any piece of content that speaks about the affiliate business.

-In this short article, we will explain to you what affiliate marketing is and what is the importance of affiliate links in the affiliate cycle.
+In this short article, we will explain what affiliate marketing is and the importance of affiliate links in the affiliate cycle.

 Affiliate links in the affiliate marketing process

 Affiliate marketing is a model of performance marketing where merchants (aka advertisers) pay publishers (aka affiliates) a commission for promoting their products or services only when they drive quality leads or sales to their business.